 For further information please contact firstname.lastname@example.org

 In the UK, 1.1m people donate blood annually, directly saving lives through transfusion—but, blood can do so much more.
 Emanuele Di Angelantonio, Professor of Blood Donor Health, Dr Will Astle, Parsa Akbari and Lisa Schmunk discuss how blood donors contribute to the health of everyone in the population by participating in studies which link environmental and genetic factors with properties of the blood.
 These studies help us understand the role of blood in diseases such as heart attack and stroke.
-This research is conducted by the National Institute for Health Research (NIHR) Blood and Transplant Research Unit in Donor Health and Genomics, in partnership with NHS Blood and Transplant (NHSBT), to advance the field of blood donor health and research.
+This research is conducted by the National Institute for Health Research (NIHR) Blood and Transplant Research Unit (BTRU) in Donor Health and Genomics, in partnership with NHS Blood and Transplant (NHSBT), to advance the field of blood donor health and research.
 A short discussion (Q&A period) will follow the talk.
-This talk is in partnership with the BTRU in Organ Donation and Transplantation.

 Image Copyright: Karl-Ludwig Poggemann, Electron Microscopy Facility at The National Cancer Institute at Frederick (CC BY 2.0).
 The name of the Facility was removed from the image.

 Wednesday, 20 March 2019 13:00 - 14:00

 Topic: Tiered Consent: Optimising consent for for blood donors taking part in research

 Dr Jenni Burt, Senior Research Associate (University of Cambridge) and Senior Social Scientist (THIS Institute)

 Dr Natasha Kriznik, Research Associate (University of Cambridge and THIS Institute)

 Sunday, 24 March 2019 11:00 - 16:00